bastian-lengen-epfl/DistanceLadder/README.md

   * `/data/SNe_Hubble.csv` containing the data from high-z SNe for the redshift-magnitude diagram.

 ### Cepheids data
 The `.csv` have to be in a specific form in order to run the code.
-The columns name are not revelant but their order is.
+The columns names are not revelant but their order is.

 For the `/data/Cepheids.csv`the columns have to be in this order:
 1. Galaxy host